TrustBound/dream_test/documentation/02-quick-start.md

 When you’re adopting Dream Test, the first goal is simple: **write one passing test, run it, and see readable output**.

 Dream Test keeps the runner explicit on purpose.
-Instead of “magic test registration,” you get a tiny runner module where you decide:
+Instead of **implicit/global** test registration (tests registering themselves at import time), you build **suite values** and pass them to a tiny runner module where you decide:

 - What suites to run
 - What output to produce